 Other Joint Pain Supplements

 Turmeric is well-researched for its pain-relieving properties and is a safe alternative to reduce inflammation.
 Clinical research shows that about 1000 mg per day helps with arthritis pain.

 Some turmeric absorbs well, while others have almost no absorption.
 One way to increase absorption is to take with piperine, a black pepper extract.

 The best way to absorb turmeric is in the form of BCM95®, which absorbs over 6 times more than curcumin or with black pepper piperine.

 Glucosamine and Chondroitin

-According to WebMD, glucosamine for joint pain doses that are effective include: 1500 mg once daily or 500 mg three times daily, either alone or together with 400 mg of chondroitin sulfate two or three times daily, has been used for up to 3 years.
+According to WebMD, glucosamine for joint pain doses that are effective include 1500 mg once daily or 500 mg three times daily, either alone or together with 400 mg of chondroitin sulfate two or three times daily, which has been used for up to 3 years.

 I like the Solgar Extra Strength Glucosamine, Chondroitin, and MSM.
 Why?
 It meets Good Manufacturing Practices and Natural Products Association, which exceeds FDA requirements for quality and purity.

 Glucosamine vitamins as combinations are likely best when including vitamin D. Consult with your doctor before starting.
 Caution: these products are derived from shellfish.
 Avoid it if you have a shellfish allergy.